Serving Kentucky's Schools and Student Athletes Since 1917

 In short, the KDE will not be turning off, changing or compromising any component of its existing KY K-12 cybersecurity defense design, or significantly increasing the risk/probability of a successful cybersecurity attack, for its KY K-12 schools so an esport game can be played over the KY K-12 Internet service from a KY K-12 school building.

-Going forward, teams have the ability to compete from a remote location off campus or through use of an internet hotspot.
-However, there is a cybersecurity and a cybersafety aspect that must also be met if the district is providing/paying for any Internet service (i.e., Internet hotspots) on or off the school campus that is being used by any KY K-12 student, teacher or staff member for a school related activity.
+Going forward, teams have the ability to compete from a remote location off campus or through the use of an internet hotspot.
+However, there is a cybersecurity and a cyber safety aspect that must also be met if the district is providing/paying for any Internet service (i.e., Internet hotspots) on or off the school campus that is being used by any KY K-12 student, teacher or staff member for a school-related activity.

 Internet hotspots paid for by school districts (1) can’t create a hole in the KY K-12 cybersecurity defense and (2) must meet the KY K-12 Internet cybersafety law requirements.
-Obviously, if a KY K-12 student is using a student/parent paid for Internet service (e.g., regular wired Internet service, wireless hotspot) from a location beyond the school campus, then neither 1 or 2 mentioned above needs to be considered.
+Obviously, if a KY K-12 student is using a student/parent paid-for Internet service (e.g., regular wired Internet service, wireless hotspot) from a location beyond the school campus, then neither 1 nor 2 mentioned above needs to be considered.

 Questions regarding the use of an Internet hotspot should be directed to your district’s CIO/EdTech staff.